AustinOliverHaskell/TemplateCommand/README.md

 >\[\]EACH_FILE_IN_DIR{ignore list}\[\]

 Places the name of every file in the current directory (Or the harvest directory if the -h flag is used).
 This will add a new line after each file name.
-Additionally, a comma seperated list of extensions to ignore can be added inside the {}.
+Additionally, a comma seperated list of extensions to ignore can be added inside the {} curly brackets.
+If -h is specified this will contain the path to that file aswell.
+Without -h this will just use the file name without the path to that file.

 For example, having \[\]EACH_FILE_IN_DIR{h, cpp}\[\] will expand to every file in the current directory but will ignore files with either .h or .cpp extensions.